bepsik777/cv-app/README.md

 - Address the errors shown in the console when rendering the edit popup.
 - Include an option to exit the edit popup without editing any existing data
 - Improve forms (Include form validation, template values, maybe regex in some inputs)
+- Include a dark mode
+- Include a way to change the output into a PDF and download it (maybe using https://react-pdf.org/)